 The Sermon Project

-The project will hire professional performers to record studio quality sermons in audio format and offer them free to the Church.
-These recordings will have manifold benefits for the Church from congregational formation and evangelism (how did they share their faith), education (how did it apply to their lives), bible study (how did God speak to His people) and general interest (history, theology, ecclesiology, pneumatology etc), not least of which will be a renewed respect and love for The Word of God.
+The project hires professional performers to record studio quality sermons in audio format and offer them free to the Church.
+We hope you will use these for personal or congregational formation and evangelism learning how they shared their faith, education (how they applied the gospel to their own lives), bible study (how God spoke to His people in the past) and general interest (history, theology, ecclesiology, pneumatology etc).
+We pray you walk away with a renewed respect and love for The Word of God, and your faith community grows.
 We believe God put this project on our hearts for a reason and that NOW is the time to hear these voices.

-Our initial theme for the Sermon Project will be JUSTICE.
-How did past culturally- diverse preachers – often living in the face of injustice – preach about the justice of the Lord?
+Following that, our initial theme for the Sermon Project was JUSTICE.
+How did past preachers – often living in the face of injustice – preach about the justice of the Lord?
 How did preaching about God’s Justice offer hope to the nations, and a challenge to the Church?

 The Sermon Project is an Imago project.